 Figure 1 is a good instance of rotation used for reconciliation at a binary tree.
 To be able to balance the tree, then node 3 is used as a pivot (the tree is rotated around it).

-Subsequently, node 5, previously a root node and a parent node for 3, becomes child node.
-After the rotation step is done, the height of the left subtree decreases by one and the elevation of the right subtree increases by one.
+Subsequently, node 5, previously a root node and a parent node for 3, becomes a child node.
+After the rotation step is done, the height of the left subtree decreases by one, and the elevation of the right subtree increases by one.
 The maximum thickness of the tree has decreased.

 B-trees possess the following properties:

 • Sorted: This allows sequential scans and simplifies lookups.

 • Self-balancing: There is no need to balance the tree through insertion and deletion: whenever a B-tree node is full, it’s split in 2, and once the occupancy of these neighboring nodes falls under a particular threshold, the nodes have been merged.
 This also suggests that leaves are both remotes from the root and may be located with an identical number of measures through exploration.

 • Guarantee of logarithmic hunt time.
 This makes B-trees a fantastic pick for database indicators, where search times are significant.